Mariners’ bats go silent again, held to just two hits in 7-0 defeat at Cleveland

 A day after lamenting that his team played a “bad” game, Seattle manager Scott Servais had to find the words to describe another defeat that somehow seemed worse after a 7-0 drubbing by the Cleveland Indians in a game that didn’t even seem that close.

-The Mariners were shut out for the eight time this season while being held to two hits in the game and striking out 11 times.
+There certainly wasn’t much to say about the Mariners’ offensive production or lack thereof.
+They were shut out for the eight time this season while being held to two hits in the game — the first batter and the second to last batter — and striking out 11 times.
 Cleveland starter Aaron Civale was brilliant for seven of his eight innings, allowing just one hit while striking out 11 batters and walking one.

+Civale gave up a lead-off single to J.P.
+Crawford and then loaded the bases with two outs by hitting Ty France with a pitch and walking Jake Fraley.
+But when he got Shed Long Jr. to ground out to first to end the inning, it was the first of 22 hitters retired in order.

+“We got dominated by a pretty good starting pitcher,” Servais said.
+“It’s a guy we’ve seen a month or so ago when they were in Seattle.
+I though we did a nice job that night.”

 Blake Parker allowed Seattle’s other hit — a single to Mitch Haniger in the ninth — but kept the Mariners scoreless.